All posts

 • postcss-import - needed by tailwind to inline import rules content

-• autoprefixer - a postcss plugin to add vendor prefixes.
-This makes styles more resilient across browsers
+• autoprefixer - a postcss plugin that adds vendor prefixes (to make your styles more resilient across browsers)

 Adding the postcss.config.js file

 Next, you'll want to let postcss know about these plugins.
-Create a new file called postcss.config.js at the root of your project, with the following contents.
+Create a new file called postcss.config.js in the root of your project, with the following contents.

 module.exports = {